- Performance overview

-The Universa project was primarily intended to be an effective replacement to all mining-based solutions, so its main considerations were speed and storage space requirements.
+The Universa project was primarily intended to be an effective and high-performance replacement to all mining-based (PoW-consensus) solutions, so its main considerations were speed and storage space requirements.
 Due to these considerations and architectural decisions, Universa is able to reach 25,000 TPS and more on various benchmarks; and anyone can run the benchmarks themselves with their own preferred scenarios.

 Instead of bringing the Thermal Death of the Universe closer and boosting the GPU prices (thus spoiling the karma and infuriating the gamers), the Universa project utilizes the principle of minimal required effort.
 The node concentrates on:

 - Checking that an operation (fragment of the chain) is allowed by the source contracts;

 - Performing an atomic transaction: certify new documents, revoke old documents.

 The roster of the approved contracts is copied and distributed across the Universa network, it was designed to have small and predictable size and growth rate.
 Universa holds as few as 132 bytes per an active record.
 It does not depend on the chain length, or contract size.
 It is always the 132 bytes.

 Universa network does not keep the chains and the copies of the contract.
 It holds only a record of the active document (in current terminology: “approved”) which is less than 140 bytes long actually used in the ledger and less than 90 bytes when packed in an archive (extra bytes may be used by the transactions).
 The contracts, in fact, are kept by the remote parties who need it.
 It is simple and universal – those who need it, keep it.
 So the actual chain is distributed among the users and could be virtually of any size.